New Student Orientation for First Year Students

 Do not make travel arrangements to come to New Student Orientation until you receive your online confirmation notice indicating the session for which you are scheduled.
 Please print this confirmation for your records.

-LAST DATE TO SIGN UP WITHOUT A LATE FEE
+LAST DATE TO MAKE CHANGES (ADD OR CANCEL) WITHOUT A LATE FEE

 Session 110 is reserved primarily for non-CA residents and international students only.